craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Disguise
 > Disguise is the ability to change your outward presentation with the goal of acting in another identity.
 #### Intimidation
-> Intimidation is the ability to force another into agreement with you
+> Intimidation is the ability to convince another through threat of direct consequence.

 ## Knowledge Skills
 +x hours with source
 #### Arcane
+> Arcane is the area of knowledge that encompasses the mystic, occult, or otherwise unnatural.
 #### Bureaucracy
+> Bureaucracy is the area of knowledge that encompasses the corporate, political
 #### Culture
 #### Engineering
 #### Medical